On Tuesday 18 June, we will be hosting the launch of Social Progress in Britain, by the sociologist and economist, Professor Anthony Heath.

 Iqbal Wahhab, Chair of the National Independent Advisory Group, Action on Race Equality in the Criminal Justice System, commented: 'Anthony Heath has challenged the cosy assumptions about Britain steadily becoming a fairer place for all to live and prosper in... this book shows that on key social performance indicators like life expectancy or racial discrimination, we are failing to fix disadvantage.
 We must all sit up, learn, and act on change'.

 Stephen Aldridge, Director for Analysis and Data at the Ministry of Housing, Communities, and Local Government, added: 'Social Progress in Britain should be compulsory reading for all policymakers, indeed for anyone who wants better to understand the trends in and drivers of social progress'.

-The launch at Cumberland Lodge will begin with a drinks reception, followed by a panel discussion with three guest speakers:
+The launch at Cumberland Lodge will begin with a drinks reception with light refreshments, followed by a panel discussion with our three guest speakers:

 Tom Clark - Editor of Prospect magazine

 Professor Pat Thane - Author of Divided Kingdom: A History of Britain 1900 to the Present, Research Professor at King's College London, and Professor Emerita of the University of London.

 For enquiries about this event, please email our Programme team at email@example.com.